danskernesdigitalebibliotek/dpl-platform/docs/runbooks/deploy-to-library-site.md

 11. Run `task sites:incomplete-deployments` to identify any failed deployments.
 12. If some deployments do not complete determine if the error relates to the platform or the application.
-13. For all platform-related errors then try to redeploy the environment.
+13. For all platform-related errors then try to redeploy the environment from the Lagoon UI.
 14. Merge the pull request once the deployment completes.
 15. Run `task cluster:adjust:resource-request` from `dplsh`.
 16. Run `task cluster:promote-workloads-to-prod` from `dplsh`.